New U.S development financing group says eyeing big investments in Indonesia

-JAKARTA (Reuters) - Newly established development financier the U.S. International Development Finance Corporation (DFC) is eyeing multi-billion dollar investments in Indonesia in the next two months, Chief Executive Officer Adam Boehler said on Friday.
+JAKARTA (Reuters) - Newly established development financier the U.S. International Development Finance Corporation (DFC) is eyeing investments in Indonesia worth $5 billion, according to a statement by the country’s cabinet secretary.

+President Joko Widodo has been trying to attract investment to boost economic growth that has hovered around 5% in recent years, below the campaign promise of 7% that he made for his first term in office.

+Chief Executive Officer of the DFC, Adam Boehler, said on Friday that he would discuss the deals in the next two months.

 Boehler and Indonesia’s coordinating minister for maritime affairs and investment, Luhut Pandjaitan, told reporters they had discussed possible deals by the DFC in the energy and infrastructure sectors, such as roads.